Welcome to Glenfalloch – a tranquil garden for all to enjoy.

 Rave reviews for Glenfalloch Restaurant abound as Glenfalloch is one of the top 10 restaurants in Dunedin.

 Take your chance to host your own celebrations at Glenfalloch.
-Enjoy superb cuisine created with fresh local produce from artisan suppliers and imaginatively crafted by an award winning chef.
+Enjoy superb cuisine created with fresh local produce from artisan suppliers and imaginatively crafted by a local chef.
 Glenfalloch’s menus change regularly to showcase the best of Otago’s seasonal ingredients and local delicacies.
 Renowned for warm hospitality, excellent food and a gorgeous historic garden

 GLENFALLOCH WOODLAND GARDEN